 The Spring 2018 primary Panhellenic Recruitment process will be held in the Spring 2018 semester during the weekends of January 27 - 28 and February 2 - 4.
 This is the first time that first year students are eligible to participate in the recruitment process.

 Panhellenic Primary Recruitment registration is online and will open Wednesday, Dec.
 6, 2017 at 9 p.m. and close Friday, Jan.
 12, 2018 at 5 p.m.
-The fee for Panhellenic Recruitment is $125, which covers all expenses related to the coordination of the Panhellenic recruitment process, as well as a t-shirt, recruitment materials, and resources for students participating.
+The fee for Panhellenic Recruitment is $125 and can be paid here.
+This fee covers covers all expenses related to the coordination of the Panhellenic recruitment process, as well as a t-shirt, recruitment materials, and resources for students participating.
 On Wednesday, Dec.
-6, 2017 from 5 p.m. to 7 p.m. in the Villanova Room, students interested in participating in the primary recruitment process must attend Panhellenic Council Information Night.
-At this event, students will be provided with full details about the recruitment process, how to register, expectations of participation, and will receive important information about logistics and what to bring.
+6, 2017 from 5 p.m. to 7 p.m. in the Villanova Room, students interested in participating in the primary recruitment process must attend Panhellenic Community Night.
+At this event, students will learn more about the National Panhellenic Conference, how the Panhellenic Council at Villanova University operates, some of the initiatives the Council supports, and basic logistics about the recruitment process for the spring.

 Before you complete the online recruitment registration, please make sure you are prepared to answer questions about your legacy status (i.e. family members’ sorority affiliations), recruitment history, emergency contact information, and college and high school involvement.
 You will not be able to make changes once you submit the form.

-Please Note: Should you find that you are unable to participate in recruitment after registering, you will only be eligible for a refund of $125 if you do not achieve the required cumulative GPA of 2.75 at the conclusion of the Fall 2017 semester OR if you inform the Office of Fraternity and Sorority Life (by emailing Brooke Goodman, the Assistant Director for Fraternity and Sorority Life at email@example.com) that you wish to withdraw NO LATER THAN Monday, Jan.
-22, 2018.
+Please Note: Should you find that you are unable to participate in recruitment after registering, you will only be eligible for a refund of $125 if you do not achieve the required cumulative GPA of 2.75 at the conclusion of the Fall 2017 semester, if you are required to withdraw your registration due to a change in university disciplinary standing, OR if you inform the Office of Fraternity and Sorority Life (by emailing Brooke Goodman, the Assistant Director for Fraternity and Sorority Life at email@example.com) that you wish to withdraw NO LATER THAN Friday, Jan.
+19, 2018.
 Should you be eligible for a refund, it is not guaranteed that it will be processed before February 1, 2018.

 Spring 2018 Primary Panhellenic Recruitment will take place during the weekends of January 27 - 28, 2018 and February 2 - 4, 2018.
 Throughout recruitment, students hoping to join sororities are referred to as Potential New Members, or, PNMs.
 Each PNM will be assigned to a Recruitment Guide (Rho Gamma), who will serve as a guide and personal support system throughout the week.
 These upperclassmen sorority members disaffiliate from their individual organizations to serve as unbiased guides and resources for the PNMs.
 Panhellenic Recruitment is a mutual selection process.
 To learn more about the mutual selection process, please click here.